 I would like to save you some time and show you what I use.
-It’s call Jaaxy.
-It gives me the data I need easily and quickly.
+It’s called Jaaxy and it gives me the data I need easily and quickly.

 I made this video, using a different example, to show you how I use it.

 This tool was designed by two successful online marketers who also designed an incredible teaching platform to help new people learn the proper way to start an online business.
-It’s called Wealthy Affiliate.
-Click the button below for my detailed review.
+And Jaaxy is integrated into the platform and free for all members to use.

 So are you ready to start your road to success?
-Long tail keywords are the way to future content writing and blogging.
-Don’t be left behind!
+Long-tail keywords are the best way to optimize your content writing and blogging.